team-telnyx/telnyx-client-examples/call-center/README.md

 ## Step 4: Create a Call Control App

 Create a [Call Control App](https://portal.telnyx.com/#/app/call-control/applications/new).\
-Set the required webhook URL to `https://your-ngrok-forwarding-id.ngrok.io/calls/callbacks/call-control-app`.
+Set the required webhook URL to `https://your-ngrok-forwarding-id.ngrok.io/calls/callbacks/call-control-app`.\
 Make note of the ID of your new Call Control App.

 ---
 ## Step 5: Update your phone number

-[Update your phone number](https://portal.telnyx.com/#/app/numbers/my-numbers) by selecting your Call Control App under "Connection or App".
+[Update your phone number](https://portal.telnyx.com/#/app/numbers/my-numbers) by selecting your Call Control App under "Connection or App" column.

 ---
 ## Step 6: Create a SIP connection

 [Create a SIP connection](https://portal.telnyx.com/#/app/connections), setting the "SIP Connection Type" to `Credentials`.\
 Enable "Receive SIP URI Calls" in the "Inbound" tab.
 Make note of your SIP Connection ID.

 ---
 ## Step 7: Create an Outbound Voice Profile

-[Create an Outbound Voice Profile](https://portal.telnyx.com/#/app/outbound-profiles/new), associating it with your Call Control App.\
+[Create an Outbound Voice Profile](https://portal.telnyx.com/#/app/outbound-profiles/new), associating it with your Call Control App and your SIP connection.
 Make note of the Outbound Voice Profile ID.

 ---
 ## Step 8: Write some code

-1. (call-center) Run the command `npm run setup` to generate your `.env` file.\
+1. (call-center) Run the command `npm run setup` to generate your `.env` file.
 2. (server) Update your `.env` file with information noted from previous steps.

 ---